General Parking Rules and Regulations

 Only resident student permits authorize on-campus single-session parking stays that are potentially longer than 10 days; no other University permit type authorizes the "storage" of vehicles on University property without the above-mentioned written approval and permit authorization of Parking Services.
 Vehicles stored on University property are subject to fines and towing.
 With 10-day prior written notice, Parking Services may expire parking permits associated with vehicles stored on University property.

-Requests to remain parked on-campus for a single parking session longer than 10 days (240 hours) be made via using our
+Requests to remain parked on-campus for a single parking session longer than 10 days (240 hours) be made by emailing email@example.com.

 Parking permit privileges are NOT transferable

 A person may purchase a maximum of one permit and its privileges are not transferable.
-Hangtag parking permits may only be used in vehicles associated with, and identified on, the permit holders parking permit records.
+Permits may only be used for vehicles associated with, and identified on, the permit holders parking permit records.

-“Carpool” is the only permit type that can be physically transferred between the vehicles that are owned and operated by several different people; the carpool group members.
+"Carpool" is the only permit type that can be physically shared between the vehicles that are owned and operated by several different people; the carpool group members.

 Parking Services reserves the right to revoke a parking permit and its associated privileges before it's expiration.
 When the revocation of permit parking privileges is required, a refund of the remaining values of the parking expired permit will be considered.

 The falsification of a University parking permit may result in: